 I was surprised that the beginning of Volume I skips over early prehistory that we know from the Old Testament.
 It introduces “The God of Israel” in Chapter 7 where we meet Abraham and Moses.
 There’s no mention of Adam and Eve, Noah, or other events covered in the Old Testament prior to Abraham.
 Chapter 8 succinctly covers Joshua’s conquest of the Promised Land up through the Babylonian conquest of Judah in 587 B.C.
 So, while the textbook brings in biblical history, it does so briefly. the reason for this is that the publisher expects their customers to also use TAN Homeschool’s The Story of the Bible, a two-volume series designed very much like The Story of Civilization.
 That series provides thorough coverage of the Bible with the first volume devoting significant attention to the book of Genesis.
 So if you also use The Story of the Bible, you’ll have plenty of coverage of biblical history.

 You can check out free previews and sample pages from all four courses on the publisher's website.

 Catholic families have struggled with The Story of the World and other history resources that are great for Protestant families, but tricky for Catholics to use.
 They now have an excellent choice that supports their faith.
 I thoroughly enjoyed reading these textbooks.
 As a side note, I think many junior high and high school students might likewise enjoy reading or listening to the books or watching the video lectures even if not for course credit.
-An older student who missed out on a Catholic foundation in their history in previous years might find The Story of Civilization volumes a great way to quickly fill the gaps in their knowledge.
+An older student who missed out on a Catholic perspective in their history in previous years might find The Story of Civilization volumes a great way to quickly fill the gaps in their knowledge.